Isaak Brodsky: Life and career

-Brodsky was born in the village of Sofiyivka near Berdyansk in what is now Ukraine to Yisrael, a Jewish merchant.
+Brodsky was born in the village of Sofiyivka near Berdyansk in modern day Ukraine to Yisrael, a Jewish merchant.
 He studied at Odessa Art Academy and the Imperial Academy of Arts in Saint Petersburg.
+For five years he studied at the Academy under Ilya Repin.
 In 1916, he joined the Jewish Society for the Encouragement of the Arts.
 When Brodsky asked Lenin to autograph his painting Lenin, he said: "I am signing to what I don't agree with for the first time".

 Brodsky was on good terms with many leading Russian painters, including his mentor, Ilya Repin.
 He was an avid art collector who donated numerous first-class paintings to museums in his native Ukraine and elsewhere.
-His superb art collection included important works by Repin, Vasily Surikov, Valentin Serov, Isaak Levitan, Mikhail Vrubel, and Boris Kustodiev.
-After his death Brodsky's apartment on Arts Square in St. Petersburg was declared a national museum.
-His art collection is still on exhibit there.
+His art collection included important works by Repin, Vasily Surikov, Valentin Serov, Isaak Levitan, Mikhail Vrubel, and Boris Kustodiev.

 Brodsky was an Honoured Artist of the Russian SFSR and a member of the Union of Russian Artists.
 He was the first painter to be awarded the Order of Lenin.
 In 1934, he was appointed Director of the All-Russian Academy of Arts.
-From 1934 to 1939 he was also a head of personal Art workshop in institute, where his pupils included the well-known Soviet painters Nikolai Timkov, Alexander Laktionov, Yuri Neprintsev, Piotr Belousov, Piotr Vasiliev, Mikhail Kozell and others.
+From 1934 to 1939, he was also a head of personal Art workshop in institute, where his pupils included the well-known Soviet painters: Nikolai Timkov, Alexander Laktionov, Yuri Neprintsev, Piotr Belousov, Piotr Vasiliev, Mikhail Kozell and others.

+Legacy

 He died in Leningrad in 1939.
 His memoirs were published posthumously.
+After his death, Brodsky's apartment in on Arts Square in St. Petersburg was declared a national museum.
+His art collection is still on exhibit there.

+Odesa Fine Arts Museum bore Brodsky's name in 1938-1941.

+The Berdyansk Art Museum, founded by Brodsky in 1930, bears Brodsky's name, where the artist gave about 200 paintings by Russian artists from his collection.